413th CSB tests readiness while providing contracting support to Pacific

 |0

-This work, 413th CSB tests readiness while providing contracting support to Pacific, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 413th CSB tests readiness while providing contracting support to Pacific, by Ben Gonzales, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT